 Recharge Theme Engine

 Available exclusively to Pro merchants using the Recharge Checkout on Shopify, the Recharge Theme Engine will allow you to customize the interface of your store's customer portal.
 With the Theme Editor, you'll be able to tailor the look and feel of this portal to fit your store's style and branding.

-Note: Though the Theme Engine option can be set in Settings > Customer Portal, adjustments to the customer portal should be done through the Theme Editor.
+Though the Theme Engine option can be set in Settings (wrench icon) > Customer Portal, adjustments to the customer portal should be done through the Theme Editor.